austinsmithers/US-Home-Prices/README.md

 ### Project Overview

-The purpose of this project was to explore correlations between various features of homes that sold in Washington, USA between May - July, 2014, with the goal of determining what factors (if any) were related to sale price.
-These factors I explored included square footage, bedroom/bathroom/floor counts, year that the house was built, view, condition of the home, the city, etc.
+The purpose of this project was to explore correlations between various features of houses that sold in Washington, USA between May - July, 2014, with the goal of determining what factors (if any) were related to sale price.
+The variables I explored included square footage, bedroom/bathroom/floor counts, year that the house was built, view, condition of the home, the city, etc.

 ### Data Sources